 These are just the basics.
 A full list of the rules is available here.

 When clients get married or divorced, they may change their name.
-You can remind them they’ll need to tell Social Security.
+You can remind them they’ll need to notify Social Security.
 Any time people change their name they need inform Social Security so earnings are properly recorded.
 They’ll need a new Social Security card, too.

 What about same-sex marriage?
 Not a problem.
 Citing a 2015 U.S. Supreme Court ruling, marriage is marriage in the eyes of Social Security.
 Social Security recognizes same-sex marriage from all states and even some non-marital legal relationships (some civil unions and domestic partnerships).